Blendify/blender-manual/blender_docs/manual/addons/io_dae.rst

 Main
 ^^^^

-import Units
+Import Units
-   Use Unit information from the Asset node in the Collada file.
-Use Blender units if not enabled
+   Use unit information from the Asset node in the Collada file.
+Use Blender units if not enabled.

 Armatures
 ^^^^^^^^^

 Fix Leaf Bones
-   Try to find a reasonable location for the bone tails of leaf nodes Find Bone Chains
+   Try to find a reasonable location for the bone tails of leaf nodes.
+Find Bone Chains
-   Find best matching Bone chains and make sure that children are connected to their parent Auto Connect
+   Find best matching bone chains and make sure that children are connected to their parent.
+Auto Connect
-   Connect bones to their parent if they are the only child of their parent Minimum chain Length
+   Connect bones to their parent if they are the only child of their parent.
+Minimum Chain Length
-   Minimum number of bones in a parent/child hierarchy needed to identify a chain.
-Used for auto connect and find boine chains
+   Minimum number of bones in a parent/child hierarchy needed to identify it as a chain.
+   Used for auto connect and to find bone chains.
 Keep Bind Info
-   Add 2 custom properties to each bone containing:
+   Add two custom properties to each bone containing:

-   * rest_mat: an array of 16 values representing the restpose matrix at time of import
+   - rest_mat: An array of 16 values representing the rest-pose matrix at time of import.
-   * bind_mat: an array of 16 values representing the bindpose matrix at time of import
+   - bind_mat: An array of 16 values representing the bind-pose matrix at time of import.

-   Note: The bind_mat is identical to the rest_mat if the Armature is imported with its Restpose.
+   Note that, the ``bind_mat`` is identical to the ``rest_mat`` if the armature is imported with its rest pose.

 Export
 ------